JugaadChhabra/Python-Tkinter-Project/README.md

-# Python-project
+# Python-Tkinter-Project
-it is a flight booking system made using tkinter
+it is a flight booking system made using tkinter and an sql database